ManchesterBioinference/mRNA_LLM/notebooks/labNotebook/translationEfficiency_lbrase.md

 - over the last couple of days I got DESeq2 working.
 I used it to calculate the corrected dispersion for the riboSeq and rnaSeq individually.
 Removing all genes with a dispersion value > 1 removes a few hundred more genes than the 1 count threshold I was using before.
 I'm not convinced it is different enough to warrant the extra complexity.
 I will stick with the 1 count threshold for now.
   - LLM discussion about the DESeq2 dispersion: [link](https://grok.com/share/bGVnYWN5_5adfabad-17c7-482b-91f9-8ff01fef38be)
 - During this process I realized that the TE data is all > 0. this means i don't need to add 1 when doing the log transformation and makes the data extremely normalized from a single log transformation rather than a double log transformation.
 I am now doing a test run using the best hyperparameters from the grid search.
-  - This approach led to a distribution that was to tall and skinny (too much kertosis).
+  - This approach led to a distribution that was too tall and skinny (too much kertosis).
 I'll stay with the double log transformation for now.

 - [X] I need to adjust the findMotifs and runAME scripts to only use the training data that it successfully predicted on.
 According to Mikhail, this will prevent pulling features into the motif identification that led to incorrect predictions.
   - how exactly do i classify a prediction as correct or incorrect in a regression task?
 I was going to use a threshold on the difference, but I'm not so sure about that because error is not uniform across the range of TE values. the low values are over predicted and the high values are under predicted.